Expo 2015: Food

 Several unusual (or unique) food choices were offered during the exposition, some normally not permitted in Italy.
 At Zimbabwe's pavilion, visitors could try burgers made from crocodile, zebra or python (named "crocoburger", "zebraburger" and "savanaburger" by their creator, consul Georges El Badaoui).
 The pavilion's food was some of the expo's most innovative and extravagant.
 At the Japanese pavilion during the expo, European regulations were relaxed and it was possible to taste sashimi from pufferfish (fugu).
 In the Future Food District were packs of canned insects, common in Southeast Asia but prohibited in the European Union.
 Italian chef Massimo Bottura and international colleagues created the Refettorio Ambrosiano, a gourmet soup kitchen using waste food from the fair.

 Verybello.it

 verybello.it was the Italian website for the Expo 2015.
 The website was launched in January 2015.
-Its early version has attracted criticism for omitting Sicily from the map of Italy, and for having only the Italian language version present.
-Website design and name have also been criticized.
+Its early version attracted criticism for omitting Sicily from the map of Italy, and for having only the Italian language version present.
+The website's design and name were also criticized.

 The website, as accessed in late March 2015, had an English version, and an expanded map including Sicily.